 When this bit is set an internal 1.1V reference voltage replaces the positive input to the analog comparator.
-The selection of the internal voltage reference is done by writing the REFS2:0 bits in ADCSRB and ADMUX registers.
-When this bit is cleared, AIN0, AIN1 or AIN2 depending on the ACM2:0 bits is applied to the positive input of the analog comparator.
+The selection of the internal voltage reference is done by writing the REFS2..0 bits in ADMUX register.
+When this bit is cleared, AINO, AIN1 or AIN2 depending on the ACM2..0 bits is applied to the positive input of the analog comparator.